OpenTimer/OpenTimer/README.md

 [simple.conf](./example/simple/simple.conf),
 [unit.conf](./example/simple/unit.conf), and
 [opt.conf](./example/simple/opt.conf)
-to demonstrate other useage of OpenTimer.
+to demonstrate more usages of OpenTimer.
 You can redirect it through stdin to OpenTimer shell.

 ```bash